 New to yoga

-See the schedule below for over 20 beginner yoga classes a week.
+See the schedule below for over 100 yoga classes a week.
 Our Introductory Month Membership is the perfect match.
-It allows you to take as many classes as you want to try different teachers and class styles find what fits best for you.
-Your introductory month membership comes with all of the perks of all of our memberships: guest privileges, mat storage, store discounts and more!
-And there is no automatic renewal at the end!
+It allows you to take as many classes as you want to try different teachers and class styles.
+Your introductory month membership comes with all of the perks of membership: guest privileges, mat storage, store discounts and more!
+There is no automatic renewal at the end.

 Good to know…